aome510/hackernews-TUI/README.md

 - `j`: Focus the next story
 - `k`: Focus the previous story
-- `t`: Focus the story at the top
-- `b`: Focus the story at the bottom
 - `{story_id} g`: Focus the {story_id}-th story
 - `enter`: Go the comment view associated with the focused story
 - `o`: Open in browser the article associated with the focused story
+- `O`: Open in article view the article associated with the focused story
 - `s`: Open in browser the focused story
 - `n`: Go to the next page
 - `p`: Go the previous page